ePrivacy and GPDR Cookie Consent by TermsFeed Generator

 The first is to study the ingredients of the eczema cream on offer.
 Many creams for atopics and eczema sufferers contain unexpected and common irritants: perfume ingredients and essential oils.
 These are among the most common allergens in cosmetics.

-Secondly, choose an eczema cream knowing that the more ingredients it contains, the more likely it is that some of the ingredients will do the skin no good.
+Secondly, the fewer ingredients, the better.
+Choose an eczema cream knowing that the more ingredients it contains, the more likely it is that some of the ingredients will do the skin no good.

 Thirdly, even so-called natural cosmetics are not without risk.
 Calendula or chamomile cream can help many people, but it also contains substances that can cause allergic reactions.
 Often recommended lard for lubrication is not the right thing for an eczema sufferer.
 It contains proteins that can irritate the skin.
 Its moisturising effect is limited to the surface of the skin.